 In contrast, the prices for off-site hotels very close by can be exceedingly reasonable.
 We ultimately booked at the La Quinta Carlsbad, located only a 5-7 minute drive away from the park.
 Why?
 We found a two bedroom, two bath family suite with a fridge, microwave, and bunk beds for the kids for just $113 a night.
 The La Quinta brand can certainly be hit or miss, but the 4 star TripAdvisor reviews for this particular hotel didn’t lead us astray.
 This was a standout value property – very clean with excellent customer service and a free hot breakfast that saved us even more money.

-Remember: just because you aren’t splurging on the Legoland Hotel doesn’t mean you have to miss experiencing it.
-We spent plenty of time in the hotel lobby letting our kids play and build on the giant pirate ship.
-We also treated ourselves to character dining at one of the Legoland Hotel’s restaurants, Bricks (more on how we saved money on that later).
+Remember: just because you aren’t splurging on one of the two official Legoland hotels l doesn’t mean you have to miss experiencing them.
+We spent plenty of time in the hotel lobby of the Legoland California Hotel letting our kids play and build on the giant pirate ship.
+We also treated ourselves to character dining at one of the restaurants, Bricks (more on how we saved money on that later).
 The kids were none the wiser and we saved hundreds.

 2. Snag a Ticket Deal